 As far as dips go, hummus is pretty cool.
-If you've ever wondered exactly what hummus is, it's a Middle Eastern dish that is made up of chickpeas, sesame seeds, olive oil, lemon juice and garlic powder.
+If you've ever wondered exactly what hummus is, it's a Middle Eastern dish that is made up of chickpeas, sesame seeds, olive oil, lemon juice, and garlic powder.
 A lot of vegetarians and vegans adore it because it's pretty off-the-charts when it comes to how much protein it contains.
-Plus, hummus is full of fiber, manganese, copper, folate, magnesium, iron and zinc.
-All of these nutrients work together to help to fight body inflammation, to keep your gut in good condition (since 80 percent of our immune system is in our gut, that's definitely a good thing), lower your blood sugar levels, reduce your risk for heart disease and also, since it's gluten, dairy and nut-free, if you've got a sensitivity to any of those things, you can enjoy hummus with absolutely no worries.
+Plus, hummus is full of fiber, manganese, copper, folate, magnesium, iron, and zinc.
+All of these nutrients work together to help to fight body inflammation, keep your gut in good condition (since 80 percent of our immune system is in our gut, that's definitely a good thing), lower your blood sugar levels, reduce your risk for heart disease and also, since it's gluten, dairy and nut-free, if you've got a sensitivity to any of those things, you can enjoy hummus with absolutely no worries.

 If you've ever had hummus and then found yourself yawning 30 minutes later, that's not a mere coincidence.
 Hummus is another food that has tryptophan in it and, thanks to the traces of Vitamin B6 that it also contains, eating it before turning in can help to regulate your internal clock so that your body is better able to maintain some sort of sleep schedule.